OnePlus 10 Pro launch date and design revealed, but you won't be able to buy it

 We've been seeing the OnePlus 10 Pro series leak so frequently in the last few weeks, that your eyes might gloss over at seeing even more – but to shake things up, OnePlus itself has unveiled the design of the phone, and has also confirmed its launch date.

-As part of CES 2021, an annual tech show which is currently going through an exhibitor crisis due to Covid, OnePlus has provided some information on its upcoming smartphone family.
+As part of CES2022, an annual tech show which is currently going through an exhibitor crisis due to Covid, OnePlus has provided some information on its upcoming smartphone family.

 The OnePlus 10 Pro is set to debut in China on January 11 at 1am ET, 6am GMT and 4pm ACT, which is 10pm PT on January 10.
 So it's only being shown off in one region right now, and without its non-Pro sibling by the sounds of it.
 We expect a global launch, with a full mobile family, to come later in 2022.